 Description: This one-year course is designed to provide the musical theory, application and appreciation necessary for the student to participate in a vocal ensemble.
 This course is open to students with basic training in vocal music.
 Students will learn and further refine the correct use of the singing voice and the development of style in singing.
 Students are required to perform in multiple concert venues.
-Successful completion of this course will give the student the skills necessary to enroll in one of the other music course offerings such as Choral Workshop.
+Successful completion of this course will give the student the skills necessary to enroll in one of the other choral music course offerings such as Chamber Singers or Liturgy Workshop.